Fragrant, edible and pleasing to the eye, an orange tree may be the perfect addition to your landscape.

 Why You Should Add the Florida State Flower to Your Landscape

 The blossom of the orange tree is the citrus sinensis—the Florida state flower—and it’s extremely fragrant.
-These white flowers perfume the surrounding air during orange blossom season.
+These white flowers perfume the surrounding air during the orange blossom season.
+Moreover, orange trees attract pollinators like bees, which can help improve the overall health and productivity of your garden.

 Florida State Flower Facts

 Citrus sinensis, or orange blossom, is the white blossom of the orange tree.
-The plant is native to subtropical Southeast Asia and grows in tropical climates that have warm to hot summers and mild winters.
-The U.S. Department of Agriculture puts the plant in hardiness zones 9 through 11.
+The plant is native to subtropical Southeast Asia and grows in tropical climates with warm to hot summers and mild winters.
+The U.S. Department of Agriculture classifies it as hardiness zones 9 through 11.

-The orange blossom has been a symbol of purity throughout history and in literature.
-Queen Victoria wore orange blossoms on her wedding day, according to National Geographic.
+Orange blossoms have been a symbol of purity throughout history and literature.
+According to National Geographic, Queen Victoria wore orange blossoms on her wedding day.

-The Florida state flower blooms in clusters each spring and results in oranges the following fall or winter, according to The Flower Expert.
+According to the The Flower Expert, the Florida state flower blooms in clusters each spring and and results in oranges the following fall or winter.

 The Flower Expert also notes the following facts about the Florida state flower: